 The ROSS program helps radiation safety professionals integrate seamlessly with the incident command system so they can provide emergency-specific rad/nuc information to the incident commander, allowing emergency managers to make better decisions specific to the incident.
 S&T, in conjunction with the Federal Emergency Management Agency (FEMA) and the Department of Energy, designed the ROSS program to ensure radiation experts are properly trained when mobilized as part of the incident command structure to help make the right recommendations, and to improvise if need be.

-“By training radiation safety professionals on how incidents are managed and the types of radiological emergencies that local communities may face, these radiation protection experts, or ROSS, can provide necessary information, guidance and recommendations to incident commanders and decision-makers at the scene of a radiation incident to protect the public and responders,” said Orly Amir, program analyst for DHS S&T’s First Responder Group (FRG).
+“By training radiation safety professionals on how incidents are managed and the types of radiological emergencies that local communities may face, these radiation protection experts, or ROSS, can provide necessary information, guidance and recommendations to incident commanders and decision-makers at the scene of a radiation incident to protect the public and responders,” said Orly Amir, program analyst for DHS S&T’s First Responders Group (FRG).

 The ROSS training and certification program gives radiation health specialists emergency management knowledge.
 The training program developed by S&T, initially piloted in September 2016 and recently adopted by FEMA to manage and run – accomplishes this through a 40-hour training that establishes clear guidelines regarding their roles and responsibilities.
 Once certified, ROSS will be assigned a “type.”
 Each type – administrators believe there will be three – signifies a varying level of capability.
 Those capabilities range from making recommendations on appropriate personal protective equipment for responders, to more advanced support, such as helping to coordinate a national radiological emergency response.
 The reason for these types is that different incidents may require different capabilities.